PhilipQuirke/SkyCombAnalystHelp/DataStore.md

 - **Drone**: The "Drone" tab and the following 7 tabs.
 The data in these tabs is calculated when the user selects the video.
 This data exists (and is saved to the DataStore) before any video image processing is run.
 - **Process**:  The "Process" tab and the following 5 or 6 tabs.
 This data only exists _after_ the video image processing is run.

-# User Interface controls impacting the DataStore
+# User Interface controls
+All the fields in the user interface editable by the user are persisted to the DataStore.

-Two user interface controls impact how much data the tool saves:
+Two editable fields also impact the volume of data the tool persists:
 - SaveAnnotatedVideo: Determines whether an output video file is created.
 Value is "Yes" or "no".
 - SaveObjectData: Determines whether Object and Features tabs area is created in the DataStore.
 Value is "All", "Significant" or "None".

+If later the user re-loads the same video, the tool looks for an existing InputFileName_SkyComb.xlsx.
+If it finds one:
+- The user-editable settings are loaded from the spreadsheet into the user interface.
+- The existing drone flight path, ground elevation data, surface elevation data, etc is loaded and re-used
+- The graphs etc are updated with the loaded data

 # DataStore Tabs
 The DataStore contain some or all of these tabs: